 We had to know this stuff.

-Number two, you know, this phony they knew that Steele had leaked to Michael Isakoff.
+Number two, you know, this phony, they knew that Steele had leaked to Michael Isakoff.

-Now, uh I've got to imagine that a FISA court could bring these people in and hold them in contempt at any point.
+Now, I've got to imagine that a FISA court could bring these people in and hold them in contempt at any point.

 Sarah Carter.

-Uh yes, they can.
+Yes, they can.

 I mean, what they did was they piggybacked off the same information, withheld that from the FISA court, did not even inform the FISA court that Christopher Steele had already told Bruce Orr, who was at the DOJ, who's been demoted twice since all of this was discovered, and whose wife worked for Fusion GPS, did not even disclose to the court that Christopher Steele himself was on a mission to not get President Trump elected.

-I mean, this is this is incredible.
+I mean, this is incredible.

 The FISA courts would have laughed them out of the courts had they disclosed this information.